 Best things to do on Maui’s North Shore

-When in Paia, feel immersed entirely in North Shore surf culture.
-Shop at a beautiful selection of boutiques and gift shops, and embrace Hawaii’s rare, small-town culture.
+When in Paia, try to immerse yourself entirely in North Shore surf culture, as there are many things to do in Paia, Hawaii.
+Shop at the beautiful selection of boutiques and gift shops, and embrace Hawaii’s rare small-town culture.
 Haiku is a great place to explore and enjoy jungle living.
 It’s also an awesome place for some R&R while venturing to or from Hana and East Maui locales.

-Enjoy a handful of Maui’s most popular restaurants, and lavish in true luxury at any of Maui’s North Shore beaches.
-With many offerings to enjoy island life, kick back, and enjoy your Maui vacation to the fullest.
+Enjoy a handful of Maui’s most popular restaurants, including those that serve delicious sushi rolls, and lavish in true luxury on any of Maui’s North Shore beaches.
+With so many options to help you relish the island life, kick back and enjoy your Maui vacation to the fullest.

 Baldwin Beach Park

-When visiting Maui’s North Shore, do not forget to check out Baldwin Beach!
-This gorgeous Maui beach is at the 6-mile marker of Hana Highway, just a couple of minutes west of the Historic Town of Paia.
-Sprawling approximately 17 acres of North Shore coastline, this beach has a little something for everyone.
+While visiting Maui’s North Shore, do not forget to check out Baldwin Beach and the other nearby attractions!
+This gorgeous Maui beach is at Mile Marker 6 of Hana Highway, just a few minutes west of the Historic Town of Paia.
+Stretching across roughly 17 acres of North Shore coastline, this beach has a little something for everyone.

 Paia Town

-There is just so much to say about the beautiful bohemian-style town of Paia.
-This shopper’s paradise offers way more than your eye can see!
-The Historical Town of Paia has deep roots in Maui’s agricultural history garnished by old storefronts and peaceful beach town, country vibes.
+There is just so much to say about the beautiful town of Paia.
+This is a shopper’s paradise that has so much to offer, including fine art galleries, you won’t believe your eyes!
+The Historical Town of Paia has deep roots in Maui’s agricultural history and it is garnished by old storefronts and boasts peaceful beach-town vibes.

 The Great Paia Lha Bab Peace Stupa